Bank of America, JPMorgan stay top in 2014 Extel awards

 JPMorgan Asset Management's Peter Lawrence reclaimed the title of top fund management individual from Philip Guest of UBS Global Asset Management, who came second.

-HSBC's Niels Pecriaux climbed nine places to finish third in that category.
+Niels Pecriaux, of GLG Partners, climbed nine places to finish third in that category.

 GLG Partners was for the second straight year named top hedge fund, with Tudor Capital in second.
 Moore Capital Management jumped from sixth to third.